Pernicious anemia: History

 Understanding of the pathogenesis of pernicious anaemia increased over subsequent decades.
 It had long been known that the disease was associated with defects in the gastrointestinal tract: patients had chronic gastritis and lack of acid secretion (achlorhydria).
 It is known that transport of physiological amounts of vitamin B12 depends on the combined actions of gastric, ileal and pancreatic components.
 The gastric moiety was discovered and named 'intrinsic factor' by William Castle in 1930.
 A further important advance was made in the early 1960s by Doniach with the recognition that pernicious anemia is an autoimmune disease.
-Pernicious anemia is eventually treated with either injections or large oral doses of B12, typically between 1 and 4 mg daily.
+Pernicious anemia is eventually treated with only injections of B12; injections are typically 1 mg every other day, or twice weekly.

 A medical author takes the view that Mary Todd Lincoln, the wife of American President Abraham Lincoln, had pernicious anemia for decades and died from it in 1882.

 Research

 Permeation enhancers

-Treatment using oral drugs is an easier option in management but the bioavailabity of B12 is low.
+Treatment using oral drugs is an easier option in management but the bioavailability of vitamin B12 is low.
 This is due to low absorption in the intestine, and breakdown by enzyme activity.
 Research continues to focus on the use of permeation enhancers or permeation absorbers in combination with the treatment.
 One of the better performing enhancers studied is salcoprozate sodium (SNAC).
-SNAC is able to form a noncovalent complex with cobalamin while preserving its chemical integrity and protect B12 from gastric acidity.
+SNAC is able to form a noncovalent complex with cobalamin while preserving its chemical integrity and protect vitamin B12 from gastric acidity.
 This complex is much more lipophilic than the water-soluble vitamin B12, so is able to pass through cellular membranes with greater ease.
 Molecular dynamics are used in experiments to gain an understanding of the molecular interactions involved in the different molecules used and the degree of ease achieved in absorption across the gastric epithelium.